mathgladiator/adama-lang/docs/docs/how-hello-adama.md

 ---
 id: how-hello-adama
-title: Step 2 - Hello Adama
+title: Hello Adama
 ---

 TODO:
-* show the basic
-* message handling
-* demo the devkit
-* send document a message
-* get the game afoot
+- [ ] write the bootstrap tool to create directories and seeds
+- [ ] outline what the seed does
+- [ ] outline a basic design for a canvas app
+- [ ] design the table and lay out the state
+- [ ] introduce a message for people to send
+- [ ] handle the message
+- [ ] render the document via a canvas
+- [ ] profit